galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 >
 {: .agenda}

-# Add your community Galaxy Tool Metadata Extractor pipeline
+# Add your community to the Galaxy Tool Metadata Extractor pipeline

-To create a table for a community, you first need to create a folder in the `data/community` folder within [Galaxy Tool Metadata Extractor code source](https://github.com/galaxyproject/galaxy_tool_metadata_extractor).
+To create a table for a community, you first need to create a new folder in the `data/community` folder within [Galaxy Tool Metadata Extractor code source](https://github.com/galaxyproject/galaxy_tool_metadata_extractor).

 > <hands-on-title>Create a folder for your community</hands-on-title>
 >
-> 1. Fork the repository [Galaxy Tool Metadata Extractor repository](https://github.com/galaxyproject/galaxy_tool_metadata_extractor) if not already done
+> 1. If not already done, fork the [Galaxy Tool Metadata Extractor repository](https://github.com/galaxyproject/galaxy_tool_metadata_extractor)
 > 2. Go to the `data/communities` folder
-> 3. Click on **Add file** drop-down menu on the top
+> 3. Click on **Add file** in the drop-down menu at the top
 > 4. Select **Create a new file**
-> 5. Fill in `Name of your file` with:  name of your community + `/categories`
+> 5. Fill in the `Name of your file` field with:  name of your community + `/categories`
 >
+>    This will create a new folder for your community and add a categories file to this folder.
+>
 {: .hands_on}

-One of the filter of the main table for a community is based on the tool categories on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/).
+One of the filters for the main community table is based on the tool categories on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/).
 Only tools in the selected ToolShed categories will be added to the filtered table.
-It is then recommended to have large categories.
+As a result, it is recommended to include broad categories.

 > <hands-on-title>Select the ToolShed categories</hands-on-title>
 >
 > 1. Go to the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/)
-> 2. Pick in the main page the most obvious categories for your community
+> 2. On the main page, pick the most obvious categories that represent tools used by your community
-> 3. Add the name of these categories in the `categories` file you started above with 1 ToolShed category per row
+> 3. Add the name of these categories in the `categories` file you started above, with 1 ToolShed category per row
 >
 >    For example:
 >    ```